jacksho-vfx/onepiece/docs/perona_dashboard.md

 - `GET /settings` &mdash; returns the resolved configuration powering the dashboard, including any overrides detected on disk or via `PERONA_SETTINGS_PATH`.
+- `POST /settings/reload` &mdash; clears the engine cache, rebuilds the configuration from disk, and returns the refreshed summary.

 ```bash
 curl http://127.0.0.1:8065/settings | jq